ceyhanismail/Dijkstra_Algorithm/README.md

 ```python
         candidates = [node for node in unvisited.items() if node[1]]
 ```
-This creates a list of nodes that are still unvisited (i.e., having a distance value) from the `unvisited` dictionary.
+This creates a list of nodes that are still unvisited (having a distance value) from the `unvisited` dictionary.

 ```python
         print(sorted(candidates, key = lambda x: x[1]))